Keyboards

 Strong consensus · 9 sources

-Three sources called the 8BitDo Ultimate Software mediocre, and the evidence doesn't push back hard.
+Three sources called the 8BitDo Ultimate Software mediocre, and the platform compatibility gaps make this a Windows-first keyboard in practice.

 Key Takeaway

-Windows and Android users will get by fine with basic needs.
-Mac users and anyone wanting deep remapping should verify compatibility and software scope before buying.
+Windows users who want basic customization will get by.
+Mac users and anyone expecting enthusiast-grade software should verify compatibility and manage expectations before buying.

 In-Depth Analysis